arilobi/arilobi/README.md

 I am a digital artist who specializes in drawing portraits and cute illustrations.

-I love dancing.
-That is my form of cardio despite being 46 kgs!

 I love cats and hope to adopt one when I get my first job!

 I love creative writing and write stories part-time for fun.